meatball133/crystal/concepts-wip/strings/about.md

 # => "Hello\nWorld"
 ```

 ## Unicode

-Unicode is a standard for encoding, representing and processing text in different writing systems.
+[Unicode][unicode] is a standard for encoding, representing and processing text in different writing systems.
 Unicode supports over 100,000 characters, including letters, punctuation, symbols, and emoji.

 That means that you can use emoji in your strings.